Do you work from home?

 Start your day by creating a list of things you will get done in a day.
 This way, you set realistic expectations for yourself and feel more accomplished.

-While you can always rely on sticky pads, it helps if you put your daily tasks on a cloud-based task app like Trello, Asana, or optimize your Google Calendar.
+While you can always rely on sticky pads, it helps if you put your daily tasks on a cloud-based task app like Trello, Asana, or optimise your Google Calendar.

 Allot time for answering emails in the first few hours of your work and make sure that whatever comes after that time will be dealt with on the next email schedule.
 Do the same for your phone calls.
 There are a few exceptions to this – but don’t stretch your time that it overlaps with the task on hand.